BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 The more threads you give it, the more CPU-Cores it will use, but also the faster it will render.

 Minecraft itself can utilize not too many CPU-Cores.
 The main server-thread will always only use one CPU-Core, and then there might be some additional usage for world-generation or Network-Threads.
-But altogether it doesn't usually can utilize more than about 3 cores.
+But altogether it can't usually utilize more than about 3 cores.
 This means you can give the rest of those cores to BlueMap if you want to optimize the render-speed.

 If you have 4 or fewer cores on your Server-CPU you probably want to set the `render-thread-count` to 1.